Sage-Bionetworks/SynapseWorkflowHook/README.md

 and then to add additional dependencies.
 - `MAX_CONCURRENT_WORKFLOWS` - (optional) the maximum number of workflows that will be allowed to run at any time.
 Default is 10.
 - `RUN_WORKFLOW_CONTAINER_IN_PRIVILEGED_MODE` - (optional) if `true` then when the containerized workflow is initiated, the container it's running in will be run in 'privileged mode'.
 In some environments this is required for workflows which themselves run containers.
+- `ACCEPT_NEW_SUBMISSIONS` - (optional) if omitted then new submissions will be started.
+If present, then should be boolean (`true` or `false`).
+If `false` then no new submissions will be started, only existing ones will be finished up.
+This is an important feature for smoothly decommissioning one machine to switch to another.

 Now run: